isbahansariii/MasterMindMasterMindGuessingGame/README.md

 ## Setup Instructions

 1. **Download the Project**
-   - Clone the repository or download the ZIP file containing the project files.
+   - Clone the repository.

-2. **Extract Files**
-   - Extract the ZIP file into a folder of your choice.

 3. **Open the Project**
-   - Navigate to the root directory (`ChallengeFinal`).
+   - Navigate to the root directory.
    - Open `index.html` in your preferred web browser.

 4. **Navigate the Website**